 Our teachers are empowered to engage with one another in professional learning communities (PLCs) to evaluate data that informs teaching and learning.
 PLC time is implemented as job-embedded professional development for our teaching staff.
 We believe in high quality first instruction that supports the needs of all our students.
 It begins with integrated teaching of the California Common Core Standards using learning targets to emphasize the essential standards.
 The standards are taught while also instilling in students our Profile of a Graduate competencies of critical thinking, empathy, self-direction, collaboration and innovation.
 Students are exposed to a well rounded instructional program that includes technology integration and the arts.
 Our high quality instructional program is partnered with equal importance with an emphasis on social emotional learning, which supports the whole child.

 A strong sense of community is a vital part of the Forest Hill culture with staff, students, and parents dedicated to an exceptional educational experience that promotes academic, social, and emotional success for all our students.
 At Forest Hill, we work together to build a caring school climate that is positive, predictable, consistent, and safe.

-2021 presented us with many unique challenges attributed to the pandemic and adjusting to health and safety guidance in schools.
-This year, a great deal of effort has been put into addressing the impact of nearly a year of distance learning had on some students.

-We also acknowledge that we need to strengthen our practices toward becoming an Anti-Racist organization and the LCAP will intentionally use language and demonstrate metrics and goals and services in support of this.
-Additionally, we face the growing challenge of declining student enrollment, which has a direct budget impact.
+2020-2022 presented us with many unique challenges attributed to the pandemic and adjusting to health and safety guidance in schools as well as Distance Learning.
+This year, we have continued to address the impact that nearly a year of distance learning had on some students.
+We also acknowledge that we need to strengthen our practices toward becoming an Inclusive and anti-racist organization and the LCAP will intentionally use language and demonstrate metrics and goals and services in support of this.
+Additionally, we face the continued challenge of declining student attendance post-COVID, which has an impact on social-emotional health and student achievement.
 The goals/metrics and the planned actions and services in the LCAP will transparently address how we will implement improvement strategies to address the challenges facing our district.
 We consistently work with our educational partners to ensure that we are providing actions and services that will have a positive impact on student learning.
 We celebrate success as a school and focus on knowing our impact on the overall learning process for adults and students alike.